-- Rules regarding TOs performing the physical operation and maintenance of all facilities with SOL, - Directing changes in the operation of transmission voltage control equipment, - Taking those additional actions required to prevent an imminent Emergency Condition or to restore the PJM transmission grid to a secure state in the event of a PJM system emergency.
+- Rules regarding TOs performing the physical operation and maintenance of all facilities with SOL, - Directing changes in the operation of transmission voltage control equipment,

+Taking those additional actions required to prevent an imminent Emergency Condition or to restore the PJM transmission grid to a secure state in the event of a PJM system emergency.

 PJM reviews this manual annually, with periodic updates as required.
 PJM coordinates identified issues with PJM TOs, PJM GOs and neighboring RCs.
 As PJM and neighboring Reliability Coordinators deem necessary, PJM will facilitate conference calls that include neighboring Reliability Coordinators, neighboring Transmission Operators, neighboring Balancing Authorities, PJM TOs and PJM GOs.
 PJM will notify PJM TOs and PJM GOs as necessary regarding issues communicated by neighboring Reliability Coordinators.
-PJM distributes revisions to this manual to neighboring Reliability Coordinators, neighboring Transmission Operators, neighboring Transmission Operators, neighboring PJM TOS and PJM GOS.
+PJM distributes revisions to this manual to neighboring Reliability Coordinators, neighboring Transmission Operators, neighboring Balancing Authorities, PJM Transmission Owners and PJM Generation Operators.